danielsteman/auto-bezichtiger/README.md

-Scrape data from housing websites and store in db.
+Scrape data from housing websites and store listings in a database.
+Whenever a listing has been found that wasn't present in the database, notify users with a Telegram message.
+The Dockerfile can be used to build an image, which can be deployed anywhere (Heroku in my case).

+Supported housing providers:
+- Pararius